Map of the Soul: 7: Asia

-In Japan, the album became the group's fifth number one, selling more than 370,000 copies in its release week.
-It was certified Platinum by Recording Industry Association of Japan (RIAJ) in February 2020, denoting 250,000 shipments.
-Four months later, in June, Oricon announced that Map of the Soul: 7 had topped the mid-year Album Chart ranking with 429,000 copies sold, making BTS the first foreign artist in 36 years to do so since Michael Jackson with Thriller (1984), and the first male artist in three years since SMAP in 2017 with their greatest hits album SMAP 25 Years.
+Europe

 In the United Kingdom, the album debuted atop the Official Albums Chart giving the group their second consecutive number one.
 It moved around 36,000 units, with 32,000 being from pure sales.
 The album is certified Silver by the British Phonographic Industry for selling over 60,000 copies in the country.
 The album debuted atop the German albums chart, making BTS the first Asian group to top the chart.
 It debuted at number one on the Irish Albums Chart, making BTS the Korean artist to score a number one in that country.
 The album debuted at number one on Australia's ARIA Albums Chart becoming BTS' fifth top ten entry, and their second consecutive number one following Map of the Soul: Persona.
 In France, the album debuted at number one on the SNEP Albums Chart, moving 23,502 equivalent units, making the group's first number one in that country.
-With Map of the Soul: 7, BTS became the first Asian group to top the album charts in the top five music markets in the world—the United States, the United Kingdom, Japan, Germany, and France.